-Process for responding to appeal: The dean of SIT Graduate School may (a) act on the appeal, (b) appoint a designee to collect additional information on behalf of the dean, (c) constitute a review committee consisting of at least three persons to provide a recommendation to the dean of SIT Graduate School.
+Process for responding to appeal: The dean of faculty may (a) act on the appeal, (b) appoint a designee to collect additional information on behalf of the dean, (c) constitute a review committee consisting of at least three persons to provide a recommendation to the dean of faculty.
 The committee may review all materials and communications and request additional information.